Indonesia holds IS-linked group deported from Turkey

 The group, which included several children, was arrested at the international airport serving Jakarta on Saturday after arriving on a flight from Istanbul, said national police spokesman Rikwanto.

-“There are indications they are involved with IS,” Rikwanto told Agence France-Presse, adding authorities were trying to find out who had recruited them and given them funding.
+“There are indications they are involved with IS,” Rikwanto told AFP, adding authorities were trying to find out who had recruited them and given them funding.

-Indonesian authorities have arrested groups of suspected radicals allegedly trying to head to Syria on several occasions in recent years.
+Indonesian police have arrested groups of suspected radicals allegedly trying to head to Syria on several occasions in recent years.

 The emergence of IS has provided a potent new rallying cry for radicals in Indonesia, which has long struggled with Islamic militancy, and sparked fears of a revival of extremist networks.